This post may contain affiliate links.

 Skirt steak is one of the quickest and easiest cuts of beef to cook!
-It’s a versatile cut that can be cooked on the stove top, grilled, and even broiled.
-It takes well to marinating but is also beefy enough to be simply seasoned with salt and pepper.
-We’ll cover the 6 best ways to cook skirt steak, plus share some of our favorite skirt steak recipes!
+In this article I’ll share how to cook skirt steak six different ways.
+It’s a versatile cut that can be cooked in the oven, on the stove top, grilled, and even broiled.
+It’s a great cut for marinating, but is beefy enough to be simply seasoned with salt and pepper.

-Skirt steak is a thin cut of beef that long and ribbon-like.
+Skirt steak is a thin cut of beef that’s long and ribbon-like.
 It’s a nicely marbled, full-flavored cut form the underside of the cow.

-When cut against the grain, the pleated cut is ultra-tender.
-Skirt steak is a quick-cooking cut of steak and it preferred for fajitas, salads, steak tacos, steak and eggs, and more.
+When cut against the grain, the pleated cut is ultra-tender and perfect for fajitas, salads, tacos and so much more.

-Dried herbs such as rosemary, thyme and oregano, or spices like red pepper flakes, fennel seeds, paprika and coriander are all great options as well.
+Optional seasonings include dried herbs and spices such as rosemary, thyme, red pepper flakes, fennel seeds, paprika and coriander.

-Because skirt steak if so beefy in flavor, it doesn’t need a marinade.
-However, because of its loose grain structure, it actually responds well to a marinade (unlike most cuts of steak), and soaks up flavors in just an hour.
-We love to marinade skirt steak in chimichurri or our bright triple herb marinade
+Skirt steak if so beefy in flavor, it doesn’t need a marinade.
+However, because of its loose grain structure, it actually responds really well to a marinade (unlike most cuts of steak), and soaks up flavors in just an hour.

 skirt steak on a plate with salt set aside